dolejska-daniel/challonge-api/README.md

 # Challonge API PHP7 wrapper
-This is Challonge API wrapper for PHP7 ready to be used.
-Easy usage and clean code.
+This is Challonge API wrapper for PHP7!
+Just ready to be used.
+With easy usage and clean code.

 ```php
 $api = new ChallongeAPI([ 'api_key' => 'YOUR_CHALLONGE_API_KEY' ]);